hrap1919/qbc/README.md

 It is very convenient to use the qbclient installed on the qBittorrent server itself via an ssh- or mosh-access.
 Then to add a torrent file remotely one can use a stdin redirection of ssh-command:

-ssh user@host qbclient -p "'adminadmin'" "'http://localhost:8080'" -c "'qblistadd -f -'" <filename.torrent
+ssh user@host qbclient -p "'adminadmin'" "'http://localhost:8080'" -c "'qbadd -f -'" <filename.torrent

-(or) cat filename.torrent | ssh user@host qbclient -p "'adminadmin'" "'http://localhost:8080'" -c "'qblistadd -f -'"
+(or) cat filename.torrent | ssh user@host qbclient -p "'adminadmin'" "'http://localhost:8080'" -c "'qbadd -f -'"

 Any bug reports, improvements, forks, alternative shell function systems are welcome.